TheFifthRider/simply-roleplaying-webapp/docs/character/backgrounds.md

 Legacy names should focus on your character's reputation and things they've done, but should also represent the developing nature of the legacy.
 Legacies can be a phrase describing your displayed values, a title awarded, or anything else that showcases your budding reputation.
 Legacies are also a great space for representing ranks in factions-- joining any faction and advancing in rank are both definitely doing something memorable, and acting in line for that faction will always be acting like your reputation.

- Since the way that you level up your legacies is by **doing something memorable** and **acting like your reputation**, make sure to think about how you'll level up your legacy as you write it down! _Robbed a noble_ can likely only be leveled up whenever you rob someone or talk about how you did, but _Steals from the rich to feed the poor_ can be leveled up in that way and whenever you perform an act of charity!
+Since the way that you level up your legacies is by **doing something memorable** and **acting like your reputation**, make sure to think about how you'll level up your legacy as you write it down! _Robbed a noble_ can likely only be leveled up whenever you rob someone or talk about how you did, but _Steals from the rich to feed the poor_ can be leveled up both by being a thief and whenever you perform an act of charity!

 <br/>

 ### Naming a Background

-Names for backgrounds are more freeform.
 A good rule of thumb is to name your background something that you might use in a sentence to describe your character.
-Backgrounds could be jobs like _Blacksmith_, _Hacker_, or _Guerilla Sniper_, roles like _Healer_, _Tactician_, or _Tank_, or even quick descriptions like _Born in a Port City_, _Penny Pincher_, or _Iron Will_.
-Really, there's not much of a definition for what a background can or can't be; if it sums up both an aspect of your character and a spectrum of skills, it's probably a good background!
+Backgrounds could be jobs like _Blacksmith_, _Hacker_, or _Guerilla Sniper_, roles like _Healer_, _Tactician_, or _Tank_, or even quick descriptions like _Outcast of Newport City_, _Penny Pinching Accountant_, or _Iron Willed Gunslinger_.
+Really, there's not much of a definition for what a background can or can't be; if it sums up both an aspect of your character and the skills and legacies you put into it's probably a good background!

 <br/>